lakshmiraj21/FW_Lakshmiraj/README.md

 As I was vaccinated by friday and not feeling well for past two days, So I was unable to complete the problem completely.

-Hence I write down my solution in words.
+Hence I wrote down my solution in words.

 Get two options one for Customer booking and other options as Printing delivery exectutive history.